vdbrink/vdbrink.github.io/buy/zigbee_outdoor.md

 # Zigbee Outdoor - Best Buy Tips

-For outdoor electronic hardware devices are also Zigbee and WiFi smart devices available.
+For outdoor electronic hardware devices are also Zigbee smart devices available.

 Find here a set of preselected devices which you can buy for in your garden or garden room.